The Differences and Similarities Between Private Equity and Venture Capital

 3. Success rate

-VCs expect most of their investments to ultimately fail but that a few will generate huge returns.
+VCs expect most of their investments to ultimately fail but a few will generate huge returns.
 PEs expect most of their investments to succeed, but with smaller profits on each of these turnarounds.
 To use a baseball metaphor, VCs swing for home runs, knowing they’ll strike out much of the time; PEs want lots of singles and doubles while trying to avoid strike outs.
 As in baseball, either approach can be a winning strategy.

 4. Deal Structure

 VC portfolio companies have little or no debt.
 This is sensible because they are not generating profits or positive cash flow and thus would have no ability to sustain debt repayments.
 PE portfolio companies typically take on as much debt as they believe the company’s cash flow and profitability can handle.
 In this manner, they are leveraging the equity investments they’ve made.
-In an earlier time, these deals were known as “leveraged buy-outs.”
+In an earlier era, these deals were known as “leveraged buy-outs.”

 For investors, how have these asset classes performed?

 It is hard to know.
 Certainly some VC and PE funds have generated very high returns, but it is unclear whether they consistently do so as a group as there’s no comprehensive and publicly available database of investment performance.
 It is likely that, as in most things in life, there is a wide range of performance where some firms have generated enormous investment returns, while others have languished in the land of mediocrity.
 Because the fees are so high, much of the profits accrue to the investment firms themselves, rather than the LPs who have provided the investment capital.

 For employees, which is a better place to work?